Frequently Asked Questions

 Once you complete the required coursework and have passed all the state test(s), you must attend a certification workshop and contact the Office of Teacher Education and Certification (firstname.lastname@example.org or 773-298-3971) who will forward the application form to you.
 Complete the forms online and return them in order to be referred for entitlement (certification).

 Three tests, stated below under a, b, &c.

 a.
 One of the following tests must be completed within the first academic year enrolled in the program or must have been completed within 10 years prior to full admission:

 1. Illinois Test of Basic Skills (ITBS #96 or #300) or Test of Academic Proficiency (TAP #400), or

-2. ACT plus Writing with a score of 22 or above, or
+2. ACT plus Writing with a score of 22 or above, and a combined English/Writing score of 19 or higher, or

 3. SAT (mathematics and critical thinking) with a minimum score of 1030.